List of MIS Reports Made by IE Department in Garment Factories

 • Consolidated incentive amount working report

-Monthly Reports
+List of Monthly MIS Reports

-• Efficiency reconciliation report
+• Efficiency reconciliation report (Monthly efficiency report by Line)

 • Lost time reconciliation report

-• Completed styles reconciliation report
+• Completed the styles reconciliation report

 • Individual efficiency report for operator/helper/checker